pramindanata/architecture-katas/kata/santa-workshop/readme.md

 - R1: System can retrieve present request email texts from an email server.
 ~~- R2: System can retrieve present request mail images from a physical scanner machine.~~ (See [ADR4](./adr/04-handle-present-request-from-mail.md))
 - R3: System can extract the mail text from present request mail images.
-- R4: System can analyze present request texts (from mail, email, & vocie call) to extract the structured details (see A1 for the details specification).
+- R4: System can analyze present request texts (from mail, email, & voice call) to extract the structured details (see A1 for the detail specification).
 - R5: Elves can view the report of toys that need to be produced.
-- R6: Elves can update the present request production status after the toys production is done so it can be delivered.
+- R6: Elves can update the present request production status after the toy's production is done, so it can be delivered.
 - R7: Santa can view the delivery routes.
 Each delivery route dedicated for a single present location.
-It also contain information about the hazard that need to be aware of.
+It also contains information about the hazard that need to be aware of.
 - R8: Santa can update the present request delivery status after the present is delivered.
 - ~~R9: System can retrieve recorder present request audio (or transcript) from a Voice Gateway service.~~ (See [ADR6](./adr/06-handle-present-request-from-phone-voice-call.md))
 - R10: System can generate report of what toys need to be produced and their count from the available present requests.
 - R11: Santa can view the GPS navigation of the current active delivery route in real time.
 It will be changed to the next route after the previous delivery is done.
 - R12: System can mark a present request details to be reviewed manually when confident score is low (below 90%).
-- R13: Santa can manual review present request details with low confident score.
+- R13: Santa can manually review present request details with low confident score.
 - R14: Santa can view list of present that ready to be delivered.
 - R15: Santa can start generating delivery routes for presents that ready to be delivered.
 - R16: System can consolidate duplicate present requests from a same child into 1.